-The consolidated financial statements of the Company as at and for the financial year ended 31 December 2022 comprise the Company and its subsidiaries (together referred to as the Group) and the Group's interest in associates and jointly controlled operations.
-The financial statements of the Company as at and for the financial year ended 31 December 2022 do not include other entities.
+The consolidated financial statements of the Company as at and for the financial year ended 31 December 2023 comprise the Company and its subsidiaries (together referred to as the Group) and the Group's interest in associates and jointly controlled operations.
+The financial statements of the Company as at and for the financial year ended 31 December 2023 do not include other entities.

 The Company is principally engaged in the provision of oil and gas, marine, infrastructure, civil and structural engineering contract works.
 The subsidiaries are involved in design, manufacture, commission, repair, maintenance and customisation of cranes, offshore supply vessels and anchor handling tugboats for oil and gas industry.
 The associates are mainly involved in international airport concessions in Cambodia and road maintenance concessions in Malaysia.
 The main business segments of the Group are stated in Note 28 to the financial statements.
-The principal activities of its subsidiaries are as stated in Note 5.
-There have been no significant changes in the nature of these activities during the financial year.
+The principal activities of its subsidiaries are as stated in Note 5 changes in the nature of these activities during the financial year.

-The financial statements were authorised for issue by the Board of Directors on 14 April 2023.
+The financial statements were authorised for issue by the Board of Directors on 12 April 2024.